2020 La Ohana Community Work Day Saturdays

-8:15 Morning Circle: Introductions and Oli, Instructions/Assigning of work groups/Pond leaders, Work tools distributed, Go out to the work sites!
-Remove limu from pond, pull mangrove keiki, cut mature mangrove, pass mangrove to chipper, and other restorative work.
+8:15 Morning Circle: Introductions and Oli, Organize groups and leaders, distribute work tools, and head out to the sites!
+We’ll remove limu from pond, pull mangrove keiki, cut mature mangrove, pass mangrove to chipper, and do other restorative work.

-11:30 Return from work sites and clean up: First, rinse off mud from body, tools, and gloves in the Ocean so we don’t waste fresh water at the hoses.
-Then do a final rinse of tools and gloves with fresh water, with pails provided.
-Hang gloves out on the line and place tools on picnic tables.
-If you have borrowed shoes, wash and hang on pegs to dry.
+11:30 Return from work sites and clean up: We’ll rinse off in the ocean, then use fresh water at the hoses.
+We’ll hang gloves out on the line, and place clean tools on picnic tables.

 11:45 Pizza lunch!
 If you need a work certificate, they’ll be at the registration table at noon!

 12:15 Assist with clean-up: Storing equipment and leaving everything tidy.

 - Reusable water bottle.
 Please, no single use plastic water bottles.
 We provide ice water for you to refill your bottle!

 - Clothing and shoes (sneakers or tabis) you won’t mind getting dirty and wet

 - Hat and Sun protection/sunscreen